mixxxdj/mixxx/README.md

-Mixxx 1.12.0

-# HOMEPAGE #
-[Mixxx]

 # ABOUT #
-Mixxx is open source software for DJ'ing.
+[Mixxx] is open source software for DJ'ing.
 You can perform live beatmixes with MP3s, OGGs, and other formats.
 Mixxx also supports a number of DJ MIDI controllers.
 Mixxx works on Linux, Windows and MacOS X.